Spartan-Velanjeri/fire_fighting_team_bots/README.md

 Currently busy with work, I will organise this repo in a few days.

-So for now, I will put the Google Drive link for the project here
+So for now, I will put the Google Drive link for the project here (Also includes some videos of the working)

 More info about the project, do send me a mail @ parthanvelanjeri@hotmail.com